 At one point in time, Reuters reported that Zantac was one of the most popular, enduring drugs on the planet.
-However, in recent months, the drug has been deemed a possible health hazard due to its heightened ability to cause cancer.
+However, in recent months, the drug has been deemed a possible health hazard due to its heightened risk of causing cancer and other health issues.

 The drug was taken by those who: